fonoster/routr/docs/api/dids/list.md

-This method returns a list of DID resources.
+This method returns a list of Numbers.

 **URL**

-`/dids`
+`/numbers`

 **Method**